FoamScience/openfoam-apptainer-packaging/docs.md

 2. Write a [definition file](https://apptainer.org/docs/user/main/definition_files.html) for your project.
 3. Run the build playbook.

-For building a `test` project on top of the `opencfd-openfoam` container:
+To build a `test` project on top of the `opencfd-openfoam` container, supply the following configuration file:
 ```yaml
 containers:
   basic: